 CHIEF FIRE EQUIPMENT DISPATCHER

-This is second supervisory level emergency communication work at the managerial level overseeing the continual and uninterrupted operations of the Philadelphia Fire Department’s fire and emergency medical communications system.
-The employee in this class directs, through subordinate supervisors, a staff of dispatchers engaged in handling calls from the public for emergency fire and/or emergency medical services and the deployment of appropriate emergency response equipment.
+This is emergency communication work at the managerial level overseeing the continual and uninterrupted operations of the Philadelphia Fire Department’s fire and emergency medical communications system.
+The employee in this class directs, through subordinate assistant chiefs, a staff of dispatchers engaged in handling calls from the public for emergency fire and/or emergency medical services and the deployment of appropriate emergency response equipment.

 Work is performed under the general supervision of a Deputy Fire Commissioner.